Konan69/tech-interview-genai-engineer/plan.md

 - Add streaming logs via EventSource or polling
 - Wrap tool calls with error handling
 - Add timeouts to nodes (30s each, 3min global)
-- Test E2E with sample query
+- Test E2E with sample query: "Please research the main sourcing platforms for data driven VCs.
+Return a list of platforms and a short description about them.
+Cite sources.
+After you're done, pre-draft an email to georgiy@enteroverdrive.com to share the doc."

 ## Phase 7: Deploy (15 min)
 1. Set env vars in Vercel